Optimal designs for the development of personalized treatment rules: Problem Statement

 Let $\widehat{\delta}$ denote the final estimate of the optimal rule $\delta^*$ based on the covariates, responses, and allocations of the subjects in the trial.
 Then the {\it regret} for a randomly chosen future patient is defined as

 where $\widetilde{\bf X}$ denotes the covariate vector of the chosen patient and the expectation is over $\widetilde{\bf X}$, $\widehat{\delta}$, and the randomizations in the allocations.
 In words, the regret is the difference between the expected response to the optimal treatment $\delta^*$ and its estimate $\widehat{\delta}$ for any independent future subject arising from the same population as those in the trial.
-A similar criterion appears in \citet{Qian2011}.
-Our goal is to minimize the regret over all feasible allocations, that is, non-negative functions $\pi_k(\cdot)$ that satisfy $\sum_{k=1}^K \pi_k(\x)=1$ for every $\x$.
+A similar criterion appears, for examples, in \citet{Qian2011}; see also \citet{KM} and references therein.
+Our goal is to minimize the regret over all feasible allocations, that is, nonnegative functions $\pi_k(\cdot)$ that satisfy $\sum_{k=1}^K \pi_k(\x)=1$ for every $\x$.

 In this study we assume that we have some preliminary knowledge about the parameters of the problem, such as the functions $g_k$, and the variances of $Y$ given ${\bf X},T_k$ and the density $f$ of the covariates.
-This approach concurs with existing literature on locally optimal designs; see, e.g., \citet{Chernoff} and \citet[Chapter~6]{Silvey}, where optimality is achieved for a given set of parameters.
+This approach concurs with existing literature on locally optimal designs; see, e.g., \citet{Chernoff} and \citet[Chapter~6]{Silvey}, where optimality is achieved for a given set of parameters. \citet{Sverdlov2013} review several methodological advances in (local) optimal allocation for clinical trials.
 Our goal is to find optimal allocation functions relative to the assumed parameter values, and obtain a treatment rule $\widehat{\delta}$ based on an experiment according to our design.
-Knowledge about the parameters can arise from previous experience or theory, from a pilot study, or in some situations from earlier phases of the study.
-Other approaches, like sequential or Bayesian designs will not be discussed here.
-However, our approach suggests a natural adaptive formulation where after observing an initial part of the sample one estimates the parameters and aims at an optimal design relative to these estimates, and the process can be repeated.
+Knowledge about the parameters can arise from previous experience or theory, from a pilot studies, or in some situations from earlier phases of the study.
+However, we do not consider a sequential approach in which subjects arrive sequentially and each one is assigned to a treatment that will make the overall trial optimal.